Iraqi President Says Prime Minister Mahdi Agrees To Resign - UrduPoint

 Iraqi President Says Prime Minister Mahdi Agrees To Resign

-Iraqi President Barham Salih said Thursday that Prime Minister Adel Abdul Mahdi has agreed to resign amid nationwide anti-government protests in the country, Al-Sumaria television reported
+Iraqi President Bahram Salih said Thursday that Prime Minister Adel Abdul Mahdi has agreed to resign amid nationwide anti-government protests in the country, Al-Sumaria television reported

 "Abdul Mahdi has agreed to resign," Al-Sumaria said, citing the country's president.